spettersson/splunk4patientprivacy/data_guide.md

 -  What **delimiter** separates log entries (i.e, what indicates the end and start of a new log entry)❓
 -  What **timestamp format** is used❓

 Additionally, it is essential to categorize logs appropriately.
-For example, a system might write logs to multiple log files with the same format, but they could still belong to different categories.
+For example, a system might write logs to multiple log files with the same format, but they could belong to different categories.

 Rule of thumb for assigning sourcetypes:
 - If two log files (e.g., F_IX_ACCESS.txt and F_IX_ACTIVITY.txt) from the same system (e.g., Cambio Cosmic) have different formats → Assign each log file a unique sourcetype.